Microbial-Ecology-Group/AMRplusplus/docs/installation.md

 # Navigate into direcotry
 cd AMRplusplus

+# Install mamba for faster installation
+conda install mamba -n base -c conda-forge

 # Test AMR++ by specifying the "conda" profile.
-If your computing cluster uses the slurm scheduler, use the "conda_slurm" profile.
 nextflow run main_AMR++.nf -profile conda

+# If your computing cluster uses the slurm scheduler, modify the script "run_AMR++_slurm.sh" to
+# accurately request computing resources.
+Then, run it using:
+sbatch run_AMR++_slurm.sh
 ```